The Deer Hunter: Plot

-Three friends in the Slavic-American (Note: The characters' precise ethnic affiliation (i.e. whether they are Russian Americans, Ukrainian Americans, Rusyn Americans, etc. or any combination thereof) is left open to interpretation.) community of Clairton, PennsylvaniaMike Vronsky, Steven Pushkov and Nick Chevotarevichwork in a steel mill and hunt deer with their co-workers Stanley ("Stan") and Peter "Axel" Axelrod, and their bartender friend John Welsh.
-The three have enlisted for the Vietnam War.
-Steven is marrying Angela Ludhjduravic, who was secretly impregnated by another man.
-The withdrawn Mike and amiable Nick are close friends who live together and both love Linda, though she appears closer to Nick; he allows her to stay in their house while they are away to escape her abusive alcoholic father.
-After catching the bouquet at Steven and Angela's wedding, Linda accepts Nick's spontaneous marriage proposal.
-The three also meet a traumatized Green Beret, who dismisses them.
-Nick implores Mike to promise that he return from Vietnam.
-Mike, Nick and their friends go on a final hunting trip where Mike kills a deer with "one shot", a feat Nick described as impossible.
+Three Russian-American (Note: While film critics and viewers long debated the characters' precise ethnic affiliation (identifying them variously as Russian Americans, Ukrainian Americans, Rusyn Americans, etc.), director Michael Cimino later stated that the characters and the wedding scene were based on his real-life best friend, a "White Russian" (Belarusian-American) named Nikanor Chebotarevich.) friends in Clairton, Pennsylvania—Mike, Steven, and Nick—work in a steel mill and hunt deer with co-workers Stan and Axel, and bartender friend John.
+Mike, Steven, and Nick have enlisted for the Vietnam War.
+Steven is marrying Angela, pregnant by another man.
+The stoic Mike and amiable Nick are close friends and roommates; Nick dates Linda, with whom Mike is secretly infatuated.
+With Mike’s approval, Nick allows Linda to stay in their house while they are away to escape her abusive alcoholic father.
+After catching the bouquet at Steven and Angela's wedding at a veterans hall, Linda accepts Nick's spontaneous marriage proposal.
+At the bar, Mike, Steven, and Nick meet a traumatized Green Beret, who curtly dismisses their attempt to ask about Vietnam.
+Later, after a drunken run through the neighborhood, Nick implores Mike to promise never to leave him stranded in Vietnam.
+The next day, the group goes on a final hunting trip where Mike kills a deer with "one shot," a code by which he proudly lives.
+Returning to town late at night, they celebrate in John's closed bar, but the mood turns somber as John plays Chopin's sixth Nocturne (Op.
+15, No. 3 in G minor) on the bar piano.

-In Vietnam, Mike, now a Green Beret himself, coincidentally crosses paths with Nick and Steven, who land in a village during an air assault mission.
-The three are soon imprisoned by the Viet Cong in a cage along a river and forced to participate in games of Russian roulette while the jailers wager.
-Steven fires his round into the ceiling and is forced into a cage with rats and previous victims of the jailers.
-To escape, Mike convinces their captors to increase the stakes by loading three bullets into the revolver rather than the standard one.
-When the next two chambers luckily fall on empty, Mike and Nick turn the gun on their captors, killing two and overpowering the others.
+The scene cuts to Vietnam, where Mike, now a Green Beret, coincidentally crosses paths with Nick and Steven, who land in a village during an air assault mission.
+Early assault momentum meets a counterattack and the scene cuts away.
+Imprisoned by the Viet Cong, the three are forced to participate in Russian roulette while the jailers wager.
+Firing his round into the ceiling, Steven is forced into a submerged cage along the river with rats and the dead bodies of previous victims.
+During Mike and Nick's turn to play, Mike convinces the captors to increase his odds of losing by loading three bullets into the revolver rather than one.
+When the next two chambers luckily fall on empty, Mike and Nick suddenly get the drop on the captors, killing them.
 Although Nick is wounded in the leg, they rescue Steven and escape.